 There is no doubt in saying that digital technologies are the backbone of today’s smart cities.
 These technologies are utilized and applied in almost every industry and sector.
-To make the most out of modern technology and its intelligence in the development of our cities, we would require the engagement of the citizens.
-Before our cities can become smart, they must be empowered enough by giving the power back in the hands of their citizens.
+To make the most out of modern technology and its intelligence in the development of our cities, YCSPL would require the engagement of empowering citizens.
+Before our cities can become smart, they must be empowered enough by giving the power back to the hands of their citizens.

 More often than not, designers and planners ideate and design buildings, public spaces, and cities without giving prior thought to the people they are designing them for – the local residents.
 Since the end-users of our products, i.e., smart cities are the residents living in the respective cities, for making a city truly smart we have to pay attention to the voices of its citizens.